Srinu7358/openshift-sep-2024/Day2/README.md

 - bitnami images are rootless, i.e they perform everything as non-admin users
 </pre>

-## Lab - Scaling down the pod instance count(replicas) in a deployment
+## Lab - Scaling up or down the pod instances count(replicas) in a deployment

 To come out of the watch mode,you need to press Ctrl + C
 ```